Duterte aims to wipe out Abu Sayyaf without US military help

 ASG spokesman Abu Rami said the “bomb attack on the president’s hometown is just the beginning of a wider war and they (militants) are ready to engage in a war with thousands of soldiers deployed to hunt them.”

 This week, the ASG abducted three Malaysians and this adds to its existing captives that include nine Indonesians, seven Filipinos, and a Dutch.
-Nowegian Kjartan Sekkingstad was freed in Patikul town in Sulu province on Saturday.
+Norwegian Kjartan Sekkingstad was freed in Patikul town in Sulu province on Saturday.

 The recent attacks by Abu Sayyaf prove that it is not so easy to destroy them.

-AFP spokesman Major Filemon Tan says the militants are elusive and the military is seeking information from locals about their movements and hideouts.
+Philippines Army spokesman Major Filemon Tan says the militants are elusive and the military is seeking information from locals about their movements and hideouts.

-The military is well supported in the anti-terror fight by a hundred US Special Forces stationed in Zamboanga City as part of the Enhanced Defense Cooperation Agreement (EDCA) between the Philippines and the U.S.
+The military is well supported in the anti-terror fight by a hundred US Special Forces stationed in Zamboanga City as part of the Enhanced Defense Cooperation Agreement (EDCA) between the Philippines and the US.